90 Years of Reserve Bank of India: From Inception to Innovation

 About the Reserve Bank of India (RBI)

 The Reserve Bank of India (RBI) stands as the apex monetary authority in India, playing a pivotal role in shaping the nation’s financial landscape.
-Established on April 1, 1935, in accordance with the provisions of the Reserve Bank of India Act, 1934, the RBI originally functioned as a private entity before being nationalized in 1949.
+Established on April 1, 1935, by the provisions of the Reserve Bank of India Act, 1934, the RBI originally functioned as a private entity before being nationalized in 1949.

 Objectives